Reuh/anselme/LANGUAGE.md

 `a = b`: evaluate a and b, returns a new pair with a as key and b as value.
 If a is an identifier, will interpret it as a string (and not a variable; you can wrap a in parentheses if you want to use the value associated with variable a instead).

-`a :: b`: evaluate a and b, returns a new typed value with a as value and b as type.
+`a :: b`: evaluate a and b, returns a new annotated value with a as value and b as the annotation.
+This annotation will be checked in type constraints.

 `a # b`: evaluates b, then evaluates a whith b added to the active tags.
 Returns a.